weichengliao220/weichengliao220/README.md

 - Email: user@example.com<br>
 - Password: password

+⚠️ Note: These apps are hosted using free eco dynos, which means they may take up to a minute to wake up after a period of inactivity.
+Please be patient when loading the app!<br><br>

 🔧 Tech Stack:
 - **Languages:** Ruby, HTML, CSS, JavaScript
 - **Frameworks & Tools:** Ruby on Rails, Bootstrap